p4lang/bf-p4c/README.md

 container for other (Parser, Deparser, and MAU) specific objects.
 This becomes the root object of the IR tree after the mid-end.

+Because most visitors only care about part of the Pipe object (eg, just the MAU, or just the Parser), we define special visitor bases `MauInspector`, `MauModifier`, `MauTransform`, `PardeInspector`, `PardeModifier`, and `PardeTransform` that visit just those parts of the tree of interest to Mau or Parde.
+Other parts of the tree are skipped.

 ##### `IR::Tofino::Parser`
 ##### `IR::Tofino::Deparser`